 BIO

-Brackett has exhibited throughout eastern US including a solo show traveling to 8 venues in New England and the mid Atlantic States.
-Other venues include DeCordova Sculpture Park and Museum, MA, National Academy of Sciences, DC, The Art Complex Museum, MA, and Hanoi Contemporary Art Center, Vietnam.
+Brackett has exhibited throughout the eastern US including a solo show traveling to 8 venues in New England and the mid-Atlantic states.
 Her work is in the collections of Harvard University Art Museums, New Britain Museum of American Art, Danforth Art Museum, Worcester Art Museum, and the National Museum of Women in the Arts.

-Her honors include a finalist award in painting from the Massachusetts Cultural Council, residencies at the Virginia Center for the Creative Arts and the Ragdale Foundation, an award and residency at the Ucross Foundation, an Earthwatch Artist award in Madagascar, and a fellowship in painting at the Bunting Institute of Radcliffe College.
+Her honors include a finalist award in painting from the Massachusetts Cultural Council, an Earthwatch Artist award in Madagascar, and a fellowship in painting at the Bunting Institute of Radcliffe College.
+In 2019, she established the Prilla Smith Brackett biennial award for a Boston area woman artist, in collaboration with the Davis Museum of Wellesley College and the Boston Foundation.

 200214_2_PSB with The Mind's Garden pieces.2100.jpeg